Tigran5811/optimal-board-cutting/README.md

 ## Example

-To see a working example, visit [example-link].
+To see a working example, visit [https://optimal-board-cutting.vercel.app/].